 Case competitions provide students with real-world business experience, a chance to practice their presentation skills, and opportunities to network with students and professionals around the world.
 The Undergraduate Division sends Wharton juniors and seniors to external case competitions around the world.
-In spring 2020, the Undergraduate Division will send teams of Wharton students to the following competitions:

-- BI International Case Competition, February 8-15 (Oslo, Norway)
+- BI International Case Competition (Oslo, Norway)

-- CBS Case Competition, February 22-29 (Copenhagen, Denmark)
+- CBS Case Competition (Copenhagen, Denmark)

-- JMU Case Competition, February 23 – March 1 (Montreal, Canada)
+- JMU Case Competition (Montreal, Canada)

-- UNI Case Competition, March 22-27 (Pamplona, Spain)
+- UNI Case Competition (Pamplona, Spain)

 Students can also gain case competition skills and experience through competitions sponsored by Wharton clubs.
 Please note, however, that students may not participate in other external competitions on behalf of the Wharton School and that the Undergraduate Division cannot provide grants or funding for students to participate in competitions other than those listed above.